poppa/string-walker/README.md

 **Tokenize a simple key/value file**

-Say we have a key/value file that allows for:
+Say we have a key/value file that allows for a syntax like:

 ```
 key1: strvalue